DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-03-11-card-layout-for-application-list.md

 If we use a card layout
-Then users will be able to see all of the information easily without scrolling horizontally We'll know this works when:
+Then users will be able to see all of the information easily without scrolling horizontally We’ll know this works when:

-- Users can find the application they're looking for
+- Users can find the application they’re looking for
 - Users can get a sense of the status to help choose an application to work on